 It came to us a little lumpy and surprisingly reviews from their own customers (or people who were given a free pillow to review) weren’t always stellar.

-For some reason, Purple doesn’t really like king or queen sizes.
+For some reason, Purple doesn’t really like king or queen sizes of pillows.
 In fact, they skip right over the queen to the king.
 But only the Purple Plush even comes in king (as of this writing).

 Pros: light and airy, comes in a king size